 Free Salesforce End User Training Checklist

 Convinced to start planning your Salesforce training?
 Yes?
 Then, here are the broad steps that every company needs to follow in order to get their employees to extract maximum productivity from Salesforce CRM – whether you have 5 or 500,000 users.

 - Get leadership buy-in

 - Continuous learning in the flow of work

 - Measure and optimize training effectiveness

-To take the stress out of planning, Click Here for a more detailed checklist.
+To take the stress out of planning, we’ve created a detailed end-user training checklist for Salesforce.
 Don’t worry, it’s free to download and use.

 Just be sure you give yourself enough time to plan and sort the tasks month on month to ensure that the project will be far more manageable.
 We believe that Salesforce end-users training should be contextual, analytics-driven, and personalized.
 And that is just what the digital adoption platform Whatfix has to offer.